Corporate Wars, Creative Disputes & Kindergarten Crime Sprees: Robocop 2 is as Mad As You Remember

 On the subject of a project that ultimately fell through, Ed Neumeier would explain, “So [Orion] hired Michael Miner and myself] to write a script, but they really wanted what had taken a couple of years to become something… they wanted it in a few months.
 And we wrote a script and then we turned in the draft — which was a first draft and somewhat rough — and then the fairly big writers’ strike of 1987 or ’88 happened, and it was a big deal.
 It was the first time writers had literally walked out.
 It was five months.
 And we couldn’t write.
 We were a very high-profile writing team.
 And Orion got mad at us because we wouldn’t write.
 I’d just had a child born and I needed my health insurance, etc. And I also thought ‘Hey, come on.
 We’re not supposed to do this’.
 And so they got mad at us and decided to hire someone who I’d recommended for another project, a guy named Frank Miller.”

-Interestingly, Robocop 2 almost didn’t happen, an example of just how different today’s industry approaches a successful property.
+Interestingly, Robocop 2 almost didn’t happen at all, an example of just how different today’s industry approaches a successful property.
 Producer Jon Davison, who was cynical towards the whole sequel concept, preferring to create original characters rather than rehash past projects, didn’t want to do it.
 He was also keen on being a part of Warren Beatty’s upcoming Dick Tracy adaptation.
 When he did decide on Robocop 2, he struggled to find a director.
 First choice Verhoeven was already contracted to Arnie blockbuster Total Recall, which would become the Austrian megastar’s biggest box office hit pre Terminator 2: Judgement Day.
 After several directors, many of them troubled by the prospect of being able to follow Verhoeven’s original, turned down the project, the role initially went to Tim Hunter, whose much darker vision, one more suited to Neumeier and Miner’s ‘The Corporate Wars’, didn’t sit right with Miller’s more comedic approach.

 American comic book writer Miller’s original screenplay for Robocop 2 was deemed “unfilmable” and subjected to so many rewrites it was almost unrecognisable before ultimately being handed over to Walon Green.
 Miller’s original script was the stuff of folklore until 2003 when Avatar Press finally dredged it from obscurity in the form of a comic book series titled Frank Miller’s Robocop.
 The series features many of the concepts prevalent in Robocop 2: Murphy’s battle with the remnants of his humanity, the technological meddling of Omni Consumer Products and the emergence of a troublesome Robocop Mark II.
 The comics focus more on an ensemble of characters, giving almost equal billing to what would have been secondary characters in filmic terms, which is presumably why the studio were reluctant to run with Miller’s original screenplay.
 In 1990, Robocop was box office.
-There was no way that the now-defunct Orion pictures would have considered such an approach.
+There was no way that the now-defunct Orion would have considered such an approach.
 It just wouldn’t have made sense from a marketing perspective.

 I’m gonna die.
 You know what that’s like, don’t you?
 It really sucks.Hob